 There is no federal gaming tax in regard to skill gaming operations.
 The normal tax competition between cantons and municipalities applies in this field.
 Accordingly, the usual local corporate tax rates apply to these operations, which can be highly attractive and competitive in comparison to other European jurisdictions.

 In most constellations, players do not pay taxes when playing with licensed domestic operators.
 The exception to this general rule is winnings exceeding 1 million Swiss francs from game activities of domestic lotteries and online operations of domestic casinos.
 Where players gamble with unlicensed foreign operators, their winnings are subject to income tax.

 Advertising and marketing

 Advertising for domestic licensed gambling offers is permitted.
-By contrast, advertising for unlicensed foreign and domestic gambling and gaming offers constitutes a misdemeanour and is punishable and subject to a maximum fine of 500,000 Swiss francs (Article 131 Gaming Act).
+By contrast, advertising for unlicensed foreign and domestic gambling and gaming offers constitutes a misdemeanour and is punishable and subject to a maximum fine of 500,000 Swiss francs.19

-The same applies to indirect advertisement, for example, advertising free gaming applications if the operator's main game portfolio consist of real money games (Article 76 Gaming Ordinance).
-Further specific legal norms in relation to media include Article 28 and 322 bis Criminal Code.
+The same applies to indirect advertisement, for example, advertising free gaming applications if the operator's main game portfolio consist of real money games.20 Further specific legal norms in relation to media include Articles 28 and 322 bis Criminal Code.
 Subject to the same maximum fine are advertisements directed at minors or (self-)excluded persons even if relating to licensed domestic offers.

 Advertising restrictions apply to licensed domestic operators.
 However, compared to a trend in several European jurisdictions, these advertisement rules have not been tightened in Switzerland and involve few limitations.
 Notably, operators shall not advertise in obtrusive or misleading ways.
 However, breaches of these limitations do not trigger criminal law sanctions but are subject to normal administrative oversight by the regulator.